apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 1. Name of filters, charFilters and tokenizer are formed by removing the factory suffixes.
 So
-    * org.apache.lucene.analysis.standard.StandardTokenizerFactory -> standard
+    * org.apache.lucene.analysis.standard.StandardTokenizerFactory -> `Standard`
-    * org.apache.lucene.analysis.charfilter.MappingCharFilterFactory -> Mapping
+    * org.apache.lucene.analysis.charfilter.MappingCharFilterFactory -> `Mapping`
-    * org.apache.lucene.analysis.core.StopFilterFactory -> Stop
+    * org.apache.lucene.analysis.core.StopFilterFactory -> `Stop`
 2. Any config parameter required for the factory is specified as property of that node
     * If the factory requires to load a file e.g. stop words from some file then